tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

     * You should also be able to call `Fish::PHYLUM` and get back `"Chordata"`
 * Random topics
   * You can return objects when true/false is expected (e.g. `ship.fire_at(x, y)`)
+  * Show how easy refactoring is with good tests.
+Move arrays out to methods.
+Then modify the set of gifts which can be passed in.
+  * Ternary operator

 #### Lecture Notes/Links